 Sarah Rehmer was born and raised in the western suburbs of Chicago, where she still resides.
 In 2003 Rehmer earned her BA in Graphic Design and Photography from Dominican University in River Forest, IL.
 She found her love for working with pages from old books while auditing a class post-graduation at the university.
 Rehmer is an Illinois Arts Council – Professional Development Grant recipient and her work is held in private collections both around the United States and internationally, as well as Institutional and Corporate collections in Illinois and New York.
 Rehmer teaches classes and workshops around the Midwest.

 “I seek out the cast off, the unwanted, the lost and forgotten.
 My subjects are steeped in nostalgia and speak to the past.
 I am interested in the places where sadness and longing linger.
 I am attracted to decaying landscapes and spaces where metaphor and myth dance together.
 I look for the place where dreams, memory, and trauma intersect.
 My work is about exploring the location in the mind between seeing and knowing.
 I mapping a place in memory that may have never been.”

 Lorraine Reynolds is a mixed media artist who works in fiber, assemblage, collage, video, and installation.
 A storyteller by nature, she uses reclaimed materials to help further the narrative in her work.
 She holds an MFA in visual art from Vermont College of Fine Art.
 Lorraine has taught and exhibited her work regionally as well as nationally.
 When she is not working in her studio or teaching, she is employed in the fashion industry as a technical designer.
-She lives in Mineral Point with her husband, son, and two enormously affectionate German Shorthair Pointers.
-She has served on the board of Shake Rag Alley Center for the Arts since 2015.
+She lives in Mineral Point with her husband and enormously affectionate German Shorthair Pointer.
+She served on the board of Shake Rag Alley Center for the Arts in 2015-22.